joshooaj/XProtectGuardian/README.md

 4. PowerShell as our shell of choice.
 5. Pester as our test framework.
 6. MilestonePSTools as a means of communicating with a Milestone VMS.
+7. ReportUnit or ExtentReports to generate a static website from our test results.
+8. MkDocs as a tool to deploy our static site to GitHub Pages.